pritchardjeff/Kickstarter-analysis/README.md

 With that data, we could gain more insight into who the backers are and into the specific geographic region (City/State) we are trying to launch a play for.

 - What are some other possible tables and/or graphs that we could create?
-We could add a column to the original data set that takes the difference between Date Created and Date Ended and determine if there is a relationship between the success of a campaign and its duration.
+-We could add a column to the original data set that takes the difference between Date Created and Date Ended and determine if there is a relationship between the success of a campaign and its duration.